ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

     on ARCHER2.

 !!! warning
-    There are no backups of any data on the work file systems.
-You should not rely on these file systems for long term storage.
+    There are no backups of any data on the solid state (NVMe) file system.
+You should not rely on this file system for long term storage.

 #### Access to the solid state file system